 conditiontotal=(condition_1234 and ((condition_5 and condition_6_b) or condition_6_c)) or (condition_1234 and condition_6_a), condition_1234 = condition_1 and (condition_2 or condition_3 or condition_4)

+In addition, the ITD of the current frame could reuse the ITD of the previous frame ITD(m-1) based on the hangover counter and the initial ITD of the current frame The hangover counter is the quantity of target frames that are allowed to appear consecutively.
+A characteristic information which is described by the signal-to-noise ratio and the peak feature of cross correlation coefficients of the stereo signal is used to control the hangover counter.
+When the signal-to-noise ratio and the peak feature of the cross-correlation coefficients meet at least one of preset conditions, the hangover counter will be reduced by adjusting at least one of a target frame count representing the quantity of target frame that appears consecutively and a threshold of the target frame count which allows the target frame to appear consecutively.
+And, the hangover counter will be reduced by increasing the target frame count or reducing the threshold of the target frame count.

-when the signal-to-noise ratio meets the signal-to-noise ratio condition, stopping reusing the ITD value of the previous frame as the ITD value of the current frame.
+When the signal-to-noise ratio meets the signal-to-noise ratio condition, stopping reusing the ITD value of the previous frame as the ITD value of the current frame.
 The signal-to-noise ratio condition is set as the SNR value is less than 0.006 or the SNR value is greater than 2 000 000.

-In addition, the ITD of the current frame could reuse the ITD of the previous frame ITD(m-1) based on the hangover counter The hangover counter is the quantity of target frames that are allowed to appear consecutively.
-A characteristic information which is described by the signal-to-noise ratio and the peak feature of cross correlation coefficients of the stereo signal is used to control the hangover counter.
-When the signal-to-noise ratio and the peak feature of the cross-correlation coefficients meet at least one of preset conditions, the hangover counter will be reduced by adjusting at least one of a target frame count and a threshold of the target frame count